IEST In-Situ Cell Swelling Testing System(SWE Series)

 2. Multi-Level Expansion Testing: Electrodes, Coin Cell, Pouch Cell, Prismatic cell, Short-blade Cell

-3. Multi-Channel Expansion Testing: Single-channel → Dual-channel → Four-channel
+3. Multi-Channel Swelling Testing: Single-channel → Dual-channel → Four-channel

 4. Temperature Control:-20°C-80°C